annmwang/tb_calibration/README.md

 files containing the final calibration information.

-In order to run the following steps, you must first compile the analysis code in the `ANALYSIS` folder.
+In order to run the following steps, you must first compile the analysis code.
 This can be done by doing:

-	cmd_line$> cd ANALYSIS
 	cmd_line$> make

 This will produce the executables `Fit_xADC`, `Calibrate_xADC`,